auraphp/Aura.Sql/README.md

 ### Instantiation

+You can instantiate _ExtendedPdo_ so that it uses lazy connection, or you can use it to decorate an existing _PDO_ instance.

+#### Lazy Connection Instance

 Instantiation is the same as with the native _PDO_ class: pass a data source name, username, password, and driver options.
 There is one additional parameter that allows you to pass attributes to be set after the connection is